 Working out with the Apple Watch Ultra isn’t drastically different from other models, including the Apple Watch Series 8.
 However, it has L1 and L5 GPS antennas that provide more accurate location data.
 This is also beneficial with the new Emergency SOS via satellite and crash-detection features, as well as the Compass app with its Backtrack functionality.
 The Wayfinder watch face is another helpful tool, which includes latitude and longitude information.

 Finally, the Apple Watch Ultra’s larger size means a larger battery that is 76% bigger than the Series 8 and SE 2 models.
 With this, you get around 36 hours on a single charge without cellular data, and with Low Power mode on watchOS 9, that can be extended to around 60 hours.
-Though is a bit pricey, there is tremendous value here in terms of design and materials, as well as functionality and long-lasting battery life.
+Though the $799 starting price is a bit pricey, there is tremendous value here in terms of design and materials, as well as functionality and long-lasting battery life.

 – Christine Romero-Chan, Staff Writer, Mobile